 How Much Does It Cost to Incorporate a Missouri Nonprofit?

 Missouri charges $27 to file nonprofit articles of incorporation.

 How Long Does It Take to Start a Missouri Nonprofit?

 The Missouri Secretary of State’s office will process mailed filings in around 5-10 days.
-File your articles online at the Missouri Secretary of State’s website, and you’ll get a response typically within 24 hours.
+File your articles online at the Missouri Secretary of State’s website, and you’ll get a response typically within 5 business days.